ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 \--SEARCH SUBQUERY 3 USING AUTOMATIC COVERING INDEX (id=?)
 ```

-Things have gone way of the rails here.
+Things have gone poorly here.
 As you can see `A` is now
 scanned twice. and there are many more joins.
 We could make this
-a lot better by moving the A condition all the way up into the first
+a lot better by moving the `A` condition all the way up into the first
 CTE.
-With fragments that would just mean creating something like
+With fragments that would just mean creating something like:

 ```sql
 @attribute(cql:shared_fragment)